Greeks in Malta: Modern communities

 British rule introduced toleration for Greek Orthodox customs, but Catholicism was preserved as the privileged religion.
 A controversy erupted in the 1840s, when Greek Orthodox priests began wearing their vestments outside church, testing an older customary prohibition.
 Greece intervened to protect that right, but the First Russell ministry sided with Maltese Catholics.
 The Catholic Greeks, meanwhile, no longer ordained local priests, relying on envoys from the Italo-Albanian Catholic Church.
 Their two churches in Valletta, St Nicholas and the new Damascene Church, had by then been reassigned to Latin confraternities.
 Some Greeks joined other spiritual communities: in 1831, American Congregationalist records noted the existence in Malta of at least one family of Greek affiliates, one of whom helped direct the effort to establish missions in Greece.

 By the 1880s, Greeks from the islands had joined in the Maltese migration to the Khedivate of Egypt.
 British reports of the period claim that Greek Maltese settlers in Alexandria were often engaged in criminal activities.
 When the ‘Urabi revolt reached the city in June 1882, Maltese Greeks were among its earliest victims (see Bombardment of Alexandria).
 There were various instances of Greek migration to Malta, including, in the 1880s, the Orthodox Giovanni Dacoutros of Santorini.
 He founded a successful business which relied on imported Greek wine, while other families of immigrants (Colombos, Grech, Marich, Sorottos, etc.) dealt mainly in tobacco.
 The British census of 1911 recorded 36 males and 39 female Greek nationals among the recent immigrants to the Colony.

 In 1915, scholar Raymond Janin still noted the existence of "small colony" of Byzantine-Rite Catholic Greeks in Malta.
 He counted this group alongside similar communities of Grikos and Arbëreshë in the Italian Peninsula, Cargèse, and French North Africa, estimating the total number at 25,000.
 The Damascene church was returned to them in 1934, but was then heavily damaged during the bombing raids on Malta.
-Orthodox Greeks still maintained a chapel in the 1950s, but it reportedly had no attending priest.
+Greek Orthodox still maintained a chapel in the 1950s, but it reportedly had no attending priest.
 According to the Catholic cleric Giorgio Schirò, this issue prompted many more Orthodox to join his Byzantine-Rite community.

 The present-day non-assimilated Greek presence in Malta remains small.
 An informal estimate for 2012 placed the total number of Greeks in Malta at 20 families or less.
 The Orthodox community, comprising some 50 people in 2010, was allocated to the Greek Orthodox Archdiocese of Italy and Malta until January 2021, when a Maltese Excharcate was created.
 Catholic Byzantine-Rite Greeks are mainly parishioners of the Damascene Church.
 In 2012, this was served by a non-Greek priest, George Mifsud Montanaro, and affiliated with the Melkite Greek Catholic Church (Diocese of Galilee).
 In July 2015, members of the communities and temporary migrants from Greece protested alongside Moviment Graffitti in Valletta, showing support for the anti-austerity movement in Greece.